Assessment of Ocular Health (10408.1)

 To pass this unit you must meet ALL of the following requirements:

-- Students must pass the practical component to pass this unit.
-To pass the practical component of this unit, students must obtain an minimum average mark of at least 50% across Practical Assessment 1, 2 & 3.
-This component is a threshold component of the unit and is required to succesfully pass the unit.
+- Students must pass the final practical examination to pass this unit by obtaining a mark of at least 50%.
+This component is a threshold component of the unit and is required to succesfully pass the unit overall.

 This Unit contains participatory elements which are vital to the Optometry Board of Australia entry-level competencies for optometrists (https://onlinelibrary.wiley.com/doi/full/10.1111/cxo.12216).
-Except in the case of extenuating circumstances, 100% attendances is expected at all lectures, and 100% participation is required in all tutorials, practicals, laboratories and presentations.
+Except in the case of extenuating circumstances, 100% attendances is expected at all lectures, and 100% participation is required in all lab sessions.
 Please note, that not all learning material covered in lectures, e.g. worked examples of problems or discussion in small groups, will be captured by the lecture recording software.
-Students are required to attend for the entire time scheduled for tutorials, practicals, laboratories and presentations.
+Students are required to attend for the entire time scheduled for lab sessions.
 Students who are late by more than 15 minutes without an adequate documented reason will be regarded as absent; students who leave before the end, unless all assigned work has been completed to the satisfaction of the lecturer or tutor will be regarded as absent from the tutorial.
-It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
+It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by email.
 If attendance requirements cannot be regularly satisfied (e.g. timetable clash) it may be recommended that you schedule this unit for a future semester.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 For inability to attend a scheduled laboratory session, an ‘Absence from Laboratory' form (available on UCLearn Canvas) with supporting documentation must be submitted to the Unit Convener; students may be required to attend an additional laboratory session to complete the required tasks.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.
 The final decision will be at the discretion of the Unit Convener.

 Contact details for the Unit Convenor and the Faculty of Health Administration Office are given in Section 1.

-Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100%
+Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and lab sessions.

 Required IT skills